Out of my comfort zone for Open Minds

 I started my long weekend by another huge leap out of my comfort zone (which is where the magic happens of course)

 I took part in the Open Minds Project ( 2023 update link and resources updated since I did my thing) which is being run by the Mental Health Foundation.
 It was a filmed interview and I had no idea what I was letting myself in for.
-So, I step into the house that the filming company has hired and while the scones and muffins did look very tempting, the thought of sitting in front of a camera was way too worrying.
+So, I stepped into the house that the filming company has hired and while the scones and muffins did look very tempting, the thought of sitting in front of a camera was way too worrying.

 Stepping into the room I was completely blown away.
 I did think it was a little 'Oprah' and her Super Soul Sunday sessions (here is a link to her interview with the Jeff Weiner CEO of Linkedin if you haven't seen these before (just as a bonus)).

 So not the outside setting, but two armchairs, loads of plants and then of course - cameras and lights.
 Two cameras, lights everywhere.
-Cameraman and sound man were very welcoming and the director was great at making me feel relaxed.
+Cameraman and soundman were very welcoming and the director was great at making me feel relaxed.

 She grabbed one of the stands that a light was attached to and said - see, just metal, and a light, nothing else.
-A simple, and what might sound foolish statement, but her actions and attention to me really did help calm and relax me.
-They all admitted this is what they do, day in and day out, so it really doesn't bother them.
+A simple, and what might sound foolish statement, but her actions and attention to me did help calm and relax me.
+They all admitted this is what they do, day in and day out, so it doesn't bother them.

 Made me think, about how much we take being in a hospital for granted.
 I certainly feel at home and can forget how intimidating and scary they can be for people not used to them.